Job Posting: Collections Researcher at Heritage Park Museum

 Job Description: The Terrace and District Museum Society is seeking a Collections Researcher for a sixteen-week summer position at Heritage Park Museum in Terrace, British Columbia, to conduct research on our collections, to expand our knowledge of our artifacts and archival materials, to update the museum’s social media with photos from our collection, and to write collections-based articles for the local media and for our blog.
 The student will also digitise and rehouse archival materials, as needed.
 The Collections Researcher will fill in gaps left by early volunteers who recorded little about donated materials by contacting donors, researching in published histories, oral histories, and the local newspaper archives, and being historically creative.
 Throughout, the student will identify gaps in provenance and knowledge for further research.
 The Collections Researcher will conduct such research to contribute to our understanding of our artifacts and archives, and to enhance their long-term relevance to the community and to researchers.

 The Collections Researcher will be responsible for uploading collections-based content the museum’s various social media accounts (Twitter, Facebook, and Instagram).
 Archival images, historical anecdotes, and insights gleaned from researching the museum collections will be shared on these feeds.
+HootSuite (the social media management software) will be utilised to ensure the consistency of our social media updates, even during the museum’s slow winter season.
 The student will also write regular blog posts showcasing interesting stories came across in the course of work.
 These posts will put special emphasis on First Nations history, as we work to incorporate more First Nations content within our museum and local history, in keeping with national goals of reconciliation.
-In honour of Canada’s 150th anniversary of Confederation, the Collections Researcher will highlight important regional people, places, and events who have contributed to our national identity, such as the Terrace Mutiny and the Tsimshian heritage of our area.

 Ideal Candidate: We are looking for someone who is enthusiastic about digitisation, research, writing, museums, and/or local history.
 Students with demonstrated experience in research, writing, and/or database work will be given priority, though all interested candidates are encouraged to apply.
 We are especially interested in post-secondary students whose studies pertain to computer science, archival sciences, museums, and/or history.
 Applicants must be between 16 and 30 years of age, and must be full-time students intending to return to school full time in the fall.